Brandon Cisse

-Brandon Cisse (born July 3, 2005) is an American college football cornerback for the South Carolina Gamecocks.
-He previously played for the NC State Wolfpack.
+Brandon Cisse (/siːseɪ/ SEE-say; born July 3, 2005) is an American professional football cornerback for the Green Bay Packers of the National Football League (NFL).
+He played college football for the NC State Wolfpack and South Carolina Gamecocks and was selected by the Packers in the second round of the 2026 NFL draft.

 Early life

-Cisse attended Lakewood High School in Sumter, South Carolina, where he played both defensive back and wide receiver.
+Cisse attended Lakewood High School in Sumter, South Carolina, where he played both cornerback and wide receiver.
 As a senior, he had 37 tackles and one interception on defense and 42 receptions for 764 yards and eight touchdowns on offense.
 He committed to NC State University to play college football.

 College career

 Cisse played at NC State in 2023 and 2024.
 As a freshman he played in all 13 games and recorded 10 tackles and as a sophomore started all nine games he played in and had 28 tackles and one interception.

-After the 2024 season he entered the transfer portal and transferred to the University of South Carolina.
+After the 2024 season, Cisse entered the transfer portal and transferred to the University of South Carolina.
 He opened his first year at South Carolina in 2025 as a starter.
+In 12 appearances for the team, Cisse recorded one interception, five pass deflections, one forced fumble, and 27 combined tackles.
+On December 11, 2025, Cisse declared for the 2026 NFL draft.

+Professional career

+The Green Bay Packers selected Cisse with the 52nd overall pick in the second round of the 2026 NFL draft.
+He was signed on May 14, 2026.